milesgwood/EXIF-removal/README.md

 3.5.1
 ```

-## Cause File Uploads to fail if EXIF data is detected

-We want to check for EXIF data using JS or jQuery and notify the user that there is private metadata that needs removal.

-[This fiddle](https://codepen.io/romswellparian/pen/VLWBjz) shows the EXIF data on a image client side using jQuery.

 ## View EXIF Data

 On Command Line you can use `exiftool` to view EXIF data.
 Check the [view-exif-command-line folder](./view-exif-command-line).

 Using jQuery you can view and check for EXIF data `view-exif-data-jQuery` - [This fiddle](https://codepen.io/romswellparian/pen/VLWBjz) shows the EXIF data on a jpeg image client side.
 [View updated version of this script](./view-exif-data-jQuery)

+## Show warning if EXIF data is detected

+Show EXIF data on the upload and report an error message if EXIF data detected.

 ## Delete EXIF Data Client Side